cisagov/prescup-web/gb/Getting_Started.md

 1. Select a circle on map to view a challenge.
 2. Click **Start**, click **Confirm**.
 The challenge timer begins.
-3. Follow the challenge instructions presented on the screen, including solving the challengfe in the virtual work space.
+3. Follow the challenge instructions presented on the screen, including solving the challenge in the virtual work space.
 4. When you think you have the answer, enter the token in the appropriate **Challenge Question** field.
 5. Click **SUBMIT** when you are sure you want to submit your answers.
 6. Correct answers will change colors to **Green**.
 Incorrect answers will change colors to **Yellow**.
 Fields not filled out will remain **Blue**.
 The current submission number, session time remaining, and earned challenge score are shown.